Colocasia: In South Asia

-In Kerala, the leaves are used to make chembila curry, and the roots are used in chembu puzhukku, a traditional accompaniment to Kerala chembu.
+In Kerala, the leaves are used to make chēmbilacurry, chēmbilāppam, and the roots are used in chembü puzhukkü.
 Various other recipes also exist locally.
 The stem and root are used in the preparation of stew and curry.
 In Kerala, chembu is planted in the month of May and can be harvested in December of the same year.

 In Maharashtra, the leaves are called aloo and are used to make a sweet and sour curry with peanuts and cashew nuts that is commonly cooked during marriages.
 The leaf bases are mixed with curd to make the side dish dethi.
 The leaves are also coated in besan and fried to make the snack paatwadi or aloowadi.

 In Gujarat, this leaf is called arbi (or alvi) and is used to make patra.
 This is a steamed dish similar to patrode, but with gram flour instead of the rice flour used in patrode.
 As in Maharashtra, the leaves are eaten as a fried snack.

 In Nagaland, the leaves are dried, powdered, kneaded into a dough and baked into biscuits.
 These biscuits are burnt and dissolved in boiling water before being added into meat dishes to create a thick, flavourful dry gravy.

 In Bengal, the plant is called kachu.
 Its leaves are used to wrap fish and prawns for steaming to make bhapa mach (steamed fish).
 The roots are used to make a thick creamy curry in which to cook prawns.
 The roots and stems are grated with coconut and used to create a chutney.